1ok1/droid-rust-starter/README.md

 ```

 > Step 2: Create a new Android Studio Project, For people who are using Gradle 7.0.0+ Java 11 has been made mandatory either upgrade your system JAVA or install newer version of JAVA in paraller and add the PATH in gradle.properties

+To install jdk with AdoptOpenJDK goto https://github.com/AdoptOpenJDK/homebrew-openjdk and follow the steps provided.
 ```
     org.gradle.java.home=/Library/Java/JavaVirtualMachines/adoptopenjdk-11.jdk/Contents/Home
 ```